BarbyKelly/project-5/README.md

     ![Order Number digit](docs/readme_images/order_number_digit.png)

-- **Country**
-  - Country name stopped displaying on Order Form, after Order Form was edited.
-Country at least shows up on Order confirmation.

-- **Size checkout/models.py**
-  Developer removed Size from most of the website, except from checkout/models.py, due to time constraint, in case migrations affect project too much, and Developer would not be able to fix it before the deadline.
-  Developer sees the need to add some form of Size to each product.
-As the products are all different sizes, it would be time consuming to add their unique sizes at this stage.

 - **Product Details Page**
   - Buttons are not centered on any screen sizes
   - Product card appears too wide on tablet screens (around 767px and below)